-For Office Use Only
+For (Office Use Only

 Received date: Termination date:

 Please submit the completed for to the IRB at irb@wcsu.edu

 Protocol Number:

 Principal Investigator:

 Protocol Title:

-Brief description of the protocol & results s (e.g., abstract):
+Brief description of the protocol & results (e.g., abstract):

 Has or will this research result/ed in any publications?
-If ves. plea se sub mit a c copy of the
+If yes, plea se sub mit a c copy of the

-publication(s) to the IRB. p a.a a.a , , , , , , , , , , , , , , , , , , ,
+publication(s) to the IRB. , , , , , , , , , , , , , , , , , , , , 1 3

 Yes (already accepted or in press).

 No (no plans to submit).

 Maybe (plan to submit eventually).

 Number of subjects enrolled at WCSU:

 1. Initially Enrolled

 2. Completed the study

-Number of subjects enrolled at another site
+Number of subjects enrolled at another s site

 1. Initially Enrolled

 2. Completed the study

 Serious s Adverse Events

 Have there been any serious adverse eve ents on this protocol?
 Yes No

 If yes, please list the number of adverse e events

 Has each of these been reported to the I RB?
 Yes No

-If the events have not been reported, attach a completed Adverse Event Form.
+If the events have not been reported, att ach a completed Advers se Eve nt For m.

 Reason for termination of this protocol:

-1. Protocol reached goals
+Protocol reached goals

 2. Protocol never received funding

 Principal investigator or major co institution -investigator left the

 4. Not enough subjects for project to g

 renewal or extension, please subr 5.
-Protocol closed due to adverse re
+Protocol closed due to adverse re •

 6. Investigator lost interest in the stu

 5